Barry Hill Palmer: Inventor of the first Flexible Wing hang glider

-On August 1961 Barry Palmer first saw a photo of the Rogallo wing mounted on the Fleep experimental aircraft published in the Aviation Week magazine and became interested in this flexible wing because of its light weight and simplicity.
+In August 1961 Barry Palmer first saw a photo of the Rogallo wing mounted on the Fleep experimental aircraft published in the Aviation Week magazine and became interested in this flexible wing because of its light weight and simplicity.

 In October 1961 he completed construction and flew the first flexible wing hang glider; this took place near Latrobe, east of Sacramento, California.
 He used polyethylene sheet, aluminum tubing and no wires for construction as he did fear kinking during assembly and transport.
 Most flights were performed with just a set of inclined parallel bars that split his weight between his underarms and hands to experiment with the center of gravity and thus he demonstrated that the Rogallo wing, when used as a hang glider, could also be controlled by shifting weight alone.
 Palmer, who built the first modern-age foot launched hang glider, is not yet mentioned by the FAI.

 Palmer experimented with about 8 different hang glider versions and their wings were mostly 90 degree swept back wings.
 His smallest glider weighed 24 lb, and had a surface area of 205 sqft.
 The flexibility in the frame caused no performance problems.
 His first and largest hang glider was about 45 pounds and had a surface area of 342 sqft.
 Palmer explored control of his several versions of hang gliders by using different control frames: pilot in front of the control frame, pilot behind the control frame, and control frame in front of the pilot in a swing seat, which inadvertently approximated the George A. Spratt mechanism from 1929.
 NASA’s Paresev glider came to light after Palmer’s gliding flights, so it bore no influence on him.